 Once it was time for check-in, I made my way to the row L, checking to make sure my flight was on scheduled departure.

-My original seat that I checked in was row 6A, apparently that row and row behind are business class seats and the staff explained to me that due to a computer error, I was being re-seated to row 10A, a bulkhead seat and the seat beside mine was blocked.
-No complains at all.
+The original seat that I checked in was row 6A, apparently, that row and the row behind are business class seats and the staff explained to me that due to a computer error, I was being re-seated to row 10A, a bulkhead seat and the seat beside mine was blocked.
+No complaints at all.

 Kuwait Airways has 4 Airbus A340-300; 9K-ANA to 9K-AND.
 I wondered at that point which one I would be flying on.
 Using my flightradar24 application and did a quick check, I was to fly on 9K-ANB, a veteran in the air!